JavithNaseem-J/Condition2Cure/README.md

 ## 📌 Project Overview

 Condition2Cure is an **end-to-end medical NLP solution** designed to predict patient medical conditions from textual descriptions and recommend the most effective drugs.
-It leverages advanced **Natural Language Processing (NLP)** techniques, **machine learning pipelines**, and **model management tools** to create a production-ready healthcare AI system.
+It leverages advanced **Natural Language Processing (NLP)** techniques, **machine learning pipelines**, and **model management tools** to create a production-ready healthcare system.

 Our goal is to make accurate condition prediction and drug recommendations accessible for healthcare applications, telemedicine platforms, and research purposes.